Let’s face it: driving qualified leads using pay per click (PPC) advertising is a great way to generate more leads.

 LinkedIn is the king of B2B marketing.
 It’s the world’s largest professional social network.

-As a B2B marketer, I know how difficult it is to acquire leads, using Google AdWords PPC.
-It’s a lot easier for B2C marketers, because their target market is large.
-If you want to greatly reduce your Google AdWords spending, you could run your online or text ad through Google Display Networks and specifically target the LinkedIn platform.
+As a B2B marketer, I know how difficult it is to acquire leads using Google Ads PPC.
+It’s a lot easier for B2C marketers because their target market is large.
+If you want to greatly reduce your Google Ads spending, you could run your online or text ad through Google Display Networks and specifically target the LinkedIn platform.

 When you target LinkedIn in your Google Display Network, you must make sure that your content is relevant and useful to B2B marketers.
 Remember your online ad is the initial contact that will enhance lead nurturing.